EchoBaker/Excel_VBA/README.md

 **Excel VBA Programming**
 ==========================

-# Shortcut to Launch VBA
+# 1. Shortcut to Launch VBA
+`Alt-F11` to open the VBA Editor